 Ladies were admitted free, when accompanied by a gentleman.
-Scratchy woolen bathing suits, towels and changing rooms were rented from uniformed attendants, or you could sit in the gallery and watch the fun while listening to a band.
+Scratchy woolen bathing suits, towels, and changing rooms were rented from uniformed attendants, or you could sit in the gallery and watch the fun while listening to a band.

-Next, walk past the Smuggler's Arcade and turn to the left to see photographs of the famous salt-water Plunge, the scene of death-defying water carnival acts and record-setting swim competitions.
+Next, walk past Roll-A-Bingo and turn to the left to see photographs of the famous salt-water Plunge, the scene of death-defying water carnival acts, and record-setting swim competitions.
 For over 50 years, nearly every kid in Santa Cruz learned to swim here, until excessive repairs forced closure of the aging pool.

-Take any stairway, or the Lighthouse elevator, to second floor Historium.
+Take either stairway, or

+elevator, to

+second floor

+Historium.

+the Lighthouse

+Santa Cruz Plunge, 1946